erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/41_outlook.md

 In no particular order the most significant of these are:

-- ropes are modeled as stiff links capable of transmitting torque
+- model uses stiff links capable of transmitting torque
+  (possible for lower link, unrealistic for upper link)
 - no drag or friction
-- no external forces (including those of robot)
 - no process forces or torque in robot simulations
 - no sensor noise or control loop delay